laragento/docs/guidelines-general.md

 Here is how you should name your methods, variables, classes and tests.

 #### Methods/Variables/Parameters
-Methods and Parameters have to be in CamelCase
+Methods and Parameters have to be in camelCase

 ```php
 <?php